-The recent ransomware attack on the HSE I.T. systems causing Hospitals and G.P practices to shut down has been the highlight of media reports in the last few weeks.
-While the focus has been the immediate disruption caused, the potential exposure of sensitive citizens data is only slowly starting to emerge.
+The recent ransomware attack on the HSE I.T. systems causing Hospitals and G.P practices to shut down some 18 months ago has once again been the highlight of media reports in the last few weeks.
+While the focus has been the immediate disruption caused, the potential exposure of sensitive citizens data is now well known.

 Data breaches by the HSE are not uncommon.
 In February of this year, a new Covid-19 vaccination rollout I.T. system was established and backed by Salesforce CRM and IBM who won a State Tender to provide the service.
 However due to 52 data access points within the system, a significant data breach occurred mainly due to employee error.